Garvpreet-35520863/ict171-server/README.md

 To remove existing or trash file in folder use

     rm /var/www/html/*
-It removes all fles in the html folder.
+This removes all fles in the html folder.

-## 🌐 Upload Website on Server IP Address
+## Upload Website on Server IP Address

 On your machine use 'cd' to move to the directory where you have stored your html, css and other important file for website.
 Use: